Sweet Potato Sourdough Focaccia

 Instructions

-- Spray a 9×13” pan with non-stick spray and then add 2 Tablespoons of melted butter to the pan.
+• Spray a 9×13” pan with non-stick spray and then add 2 Tablespoons of melted butter to the pan.
 Dump the dough into the pan and flip it once to coat both sides in butter.
-Cover and let it rise another hour or two covered in a warm spot until it has risen well and is puffy.113 grams butter, divided
+Cover and let it rise another 2-3 hours covered in a warm spot until it has risen well and is puffy.

-- Make the topping by beating the remaining softened butter and brown sugar, until smooth.
-Mix in pecans.
-Once the dough is ready, add the mixture in clumps on top of the dough.
-Dimple the dough with your fingers, creating indentations in the dough, and bake in the oven at 425℉ degrees for 25-30 minutes.
-165 grams 165 grams brown sugar, 110 grams 110 grams pecans
+• Make the topping by melting the butter and mixing with the brown sugar and pecans.
+Once the dough is ready, pour the mixture over the dough.
+Dimple the dough with your fingers, creating indentations in the dough, and bake in the oven at 425℉ degrees for about 25 minutes.

 Notes